Linked here is a detailed quantitative analysis of United Technologies Corp. (UTX). Below are some highlights from the above linked analysis:

-Using my D4L-PreScreen.xls model, I determined the share price could increase to $82.70 before UTX's NPV MMA Differential fell to the $1,800 that I like to see for a stock with 17 consecutive years of dividend increases.
-At that price the stock would yield 1.86%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $83.47 before UTX's NPV MMA Differential decreased to the $1,800 minimum that I look for in a stock with 17 years of consecutive dividend increases.
+At that price the stock would yield 1.84%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $1,800 NPV MMA Differential, the calculated rate is 10.7%.
-This dividend growth rate is well below the 15.0% used in this analysis, thus providing a margin of safety.
-UTX has a risk rating of 1.50 which classifies it as a low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $1,800 NPV MMA Differential, the calculated rate is 13.3%.
+This dividend growth rate is slightly less than the 15.0% used in this analysis, thus providing only a slim margin of safety.
+UTX has a risk rating of 1.25 which classifies it as a low risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in UTX (3.2% of my Income Portfolio).
+Full Disclosure: At the time of this writing, I was long in UTX (4.2% of my Income Portfolio).
 See a list of all my income holdings here.